dagartga/dagartga.github.io/_posts/2024-03-10-causal-impact.md

 ```
 <br>

 So, this is the same information as seen earlier, but put into a written report which can go straight to the client.

 The high level story of this that, yes, there is an uplift in sales for those customers that joined the Delivery Club, over and above what is believed they would have spent had the club not been in existence.
 This uplift was deemed to be significantly significant (@ 95%)

 ___

 <br>

 # Growth & Next Steps <a name="growth-next-steps"></a>

-It would be interesting to look at this pool of customers (both those who did and did not join the Delivery club) and investigate if there were any differences in sales in these time periods *last year* - this would help to determine if any of the uplift seen here is actually the result of seasonality.
+It would be interesting to look at this pool of customers (both those who did and did not join the Delivery club) and investigate if there were any differences in sales in these time periods *last year*, this would help to determine if any of the uplift seen here is actually the result of seasonality.

 It would be interesting to track this uplift over time and see if: